Australians living in America: How many?

 The Australian Community will work with you to create a search engine optimized event page on our website, with a 3rd party link to where your audience can purchase tickets.
 A Google Ad will simultaneously be created to link to the event page based on your keywords.

 If you are an Australian artist or organization aligned with our charitable mission, you may qualify for this grant.
-Grants will only be made to other organizations and individuals after due diligence and approval by the Board of Directors following our policies and procedures, and while funding is available.
+Grants will only be made to other organizations and individuals after due diligence and approval by the Board of Directors following our policies and procedures and while funding is available.

 Please complete the following form to apply for a Grant.
 Applications for 2024 Grants are now open.